janiveer/DocsTeamTryout/Part1.md

 	![](assets/webui-newdoc-prompt.png)

-7. Once created, you can now edit your document.
-Don't forget to Save when done.
+7. Once created, you can edit your document.
+Don't forget to click on **Save** when done.

 	![](assets/webui-editor-new.png)